aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 ### Create a copy of trips table for federated query

-Run the below SQL Command to create a copy of the trip table in Aurora PostgreSQL without pickup_datetime and dropoff_datetime _timestamp without time zone_ fields.
-This is to get around a [known bug](https://github.com/awslabs/aws-athena-query-federation/issues/21) associated with JDBC connector used by Athena federated query.
+Run the below SQL Command to create a copy of the trip table in Aurora PostgreSQL without 'pickup_datetime' and 'dropoff_datetime' _timestamp without time zone_ fields.
+This is to get around a [known bug](https://github.com/awslabs/aws-athena-query-federation/issues/21) associated with JDBC connector used by Athena federated query, which was still open as of authoring this Lab.

 ```shell script
 create table trips_query